To save or defer tax, think about timing

 - Unreimbursed employee business expenses, including travel, meals, entertainment and vehicle costs.

 Medical expenses are another deduction you may be able to bunch.
-If medical expenses not paid via tax-advantaged accounts or reimbursable by insurance exceed 10% of your AGI, you can deduct the excess amount.
-Beginning in 2017, this floor also applies to taxpayers age 65 and older.
-(Previously, they could enjoy a 7.5% floor for regular tax purposes but were subject to the 10% floor for AMT purposes.)
+If your medical expenses exceed 10% of your AGI, you can deduct the excess amount.
 Eligible expenses may include:

 - Health insurance premiums,